Feature Articles: Food, Fitness and Children

 Getting kids to eat fruits and vegetables

-Gina Lile, dietetic intern, Missouri Department of Health and Senior Services; Karen Sherbondy, RD, LD, Extension associate, University of Missouri Extension
+Gina Lile, former Dietetic Intern, Missouri Department of Health and Senior Services; Karen Sherbondy, RD, LD, Extension Associate, University of Missouri Extension

 - For variety, try a different color each week.

-- Make colorful and funny fruit and vegetable faces.
-Make a game out of it (who can make the funniest face), then eat them together.
+- Make colorful, funny fruit and vegetable faces.
+Make a game out of it (who can make the funniest face) and then eat them together.